alvis-vivo/hadoop-cluster-setup/deployment-PATH-B-external-mysql-configure.md

 Note: If you already have the JDBC driver installed on the hosts that need it, you can skip this section.
 However, MySQL 5.6 requires a driver version 5.1.26 or higher.
 ````

-Cloudera recommends that you assign all roles that require databases on the same host and install the driver on that host.
+**Cloudera recommends that you assign all roles that require databases on the same host and install the driver on that host**.
 Locating all such roles on the same host is recommended but not required.
 If you install a role, such as Activity Monitor, on one host and other roles on a separate host, you would install the JDBC driver on each host running roles that access the database.

-1.Download the MySQL JDBC driver from http://www.mysql.com/downloads/connector/j/5.1.html.
+1. Download the MySQL JDBC driver from http://www.mysql.com/downloads/connector/j/5.1.html.

-2.Extract the JDBC driver JAR file from the downloaded file.
+2. Extract the JDBC driver JAR file from the downloaded file.

    For example: `tar zxvf mysql-connector-java-5.1.31.tar.gz`

-3.Copy the JDBC driver, renamed, to the relevant host.
+3. Copy the JDBC driver, renamed, to the relevant host.
 For example:

    `$ sudo cp mysql-connector-java-5.1.31/mysql-connector-java-5.1.31-bin.jar /usr/share/java/mysql-connector-java.jar`

    If the target directory does not yet exist on this host, you can create it before copying the JAR file.
 For example:

    ` sudo mkdir -p /usr/share/java/`

    `$ sudo cp mysql-connector-java-5.1.31/mysql-connector-java-5.1.31-bin.jar /usr/share/java/mysql-connector-java.jar`

 ```html
 ote: Do not use the yum install command to install the MySQL driver package, because it installs openJDK, and then uses the Linux alternatives command to set the system JDK to be openJDK.